Dilophosaurus Facts

 The genus Diplodocus groups diplodocid sauropod dinosaurs that inhabited North America, more than 140 million years ago, in the Kimmeridgian and Titonian periods.

-Also Check Out → Saber-Toothed Tiger of North America
+Also Check Out → Complete List of Dinosaurs

 These dinosaurs are also called double beam since their name is made up of words from the Neo-Latin diploos, which means double, and dokos translated as a beam, which when joined refers to the shape of their bones on the bottom from the tail.
 This name was granted by Othniel Charles Marsh in 1878.